 Your senses will easily tell you whether cottage cheese is spoiled or not.
 If there’s mold, throw it out.
 If the dairy product started to change color (i.e. becomes yellowish), toss it out.
 Same story if it develops an off odor.
 If it looks and smells good, give it a taste.
 If the taste is off (sour, or just doesn’t taste right), discard it.
 If it tastes okay, feel free to enjoy it.

-As mentioned earlier, the date on the label of cottage cheese isn’t an “expiration” date but an information on how long its quality should be best.
+As mentioned earlier, the date on the label of cottage cheese isn’t an “expiration” date but a piece of information on how long its quality should be best.
 If it’s only a couple of days after the “sell by” or “use by” date, cottage cheese is most likely just fine.
 If it’s over a week, it might be fine, but it might as well we spoiled.
 Generally speaking, if cottage cheese is near (before or after) its “sell by” or “use by” date, before consuming or using it in a dish, make sure it’s not spoiled.